stevengharris/SplitView/README.md

 * Arbitrarily nest split views.
 * Constrain the splitter movement by specifying minimum fractions of the full width/height for either or both views.
+* Drag-to-hide, so when you constrain the fraction on a side, you can hide the side when you drag more than halfway beyond the constraint.
 * Prioritize either of one the views to maintain its width/height as the containing view changes size.
 * Easily save the state of `fraction`, `layout`, and `hide` so a split view opens